 Furthermore, I’m unsure who in their right mind would stay in a tent here.
 For starters, they aren’t well ventilated.
 In the stifling heat of the jungle, you want to take every and any breeze you can get.
 Secondly, their idea of cleaning the mattresses is to simply set them on top of the tents to air out.
 Lastly, if it rains, the tent area becomes a lake, soaking you and your belongings.
 Opt for the hammocks.
 We did and found them to actually be quite comfortable, despite the close proximity to your neighbors.

-Areas of Interest Around Tayrona National Park
+Things to Do Around Tayrona National Park

 After you’ve had your fill of jungle fun, head just east of the park and stay at one of the many beach hostels down the road.
 We opted to stay at Costeno Beach Hostel and we were so glad we did.
 For around $48US a night you can have your own private room, balcony, hammock, fan, and bathroom.
 Not bad if you split that cost with another person.
 This place was a true slice of heaven.
 We enjoyed relaxing by the water, attempting to surf, and lazing around in a hammock.
 So go ahead and treat yourself after your jungle adventure.